learn-co-students/npm-lab-dumbo-web-100719/README.md

 This command will add the package to the list of dependencies in `package.json`.
 When `npm install` is run, all dependencies are installed.
 If you were to publish this repository on GitHub, other users would now be able to clone down the repo and install whatever is listed in `pakage.json` to get the program working.

-If `package.json` file has the correct package, and the node module has been installed, open `index.html` and you should see a colorful clock appear!
+If `package.json` file has the correct package, opand the node module has been installed, open `index.html` and you should see a colorful clock appear!

 ## Conclusion